-There are several different ways to amend a patent, at various stages of its life, and depending on whether the application for the patent originated in the UK Intellectual Property Office (UK IPO), the European Patent Office (EPO) or under the international Patent Co-operation Treaty (PCT) system.
+There are several different ways to amend a patent, at various stages of its life, and depending on whether the application for the patent originated in the UK IPO, the European Patent Office (EPO) or under the international Patent Co-operation Treaty (PCT) system.

 However, patent amendment is not freely allowable because this would mean the goalposts shifting on where the boundaries of the patent owner's monopoly rights lie.
 This is not acceptable in a patent system where the owner has exclusive or so-called 'monopoly' rights, since the public accessing the register of those rights must be able to determine whether or not they might infringe the patent, without the patent changing its nature over time.

 On the other hand, it is not possible to definitively know at the time of applying for a patent, the existence of every possible piece of prior art, for example.
 So if prior art comes to light later, it should be possible to amend the patent so as to carve out of the patent and disclaim what has subsequently been found to be prior art (which would otherwise destroy the novelty or inventiveness of the claims in the patent).
 This kind of amendment will generally be allowed.
 What is not allowed is for an amendment to result in broadening the patent claims.
 Even if something is deleted from a patent claim,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.